dfamonteiro/blog/blog/content/posts/2025-books.md

 I wasn't able to finish reading this book because I was starting getting depressed watching the life throw away air life.
 Nevertheless, there are some aspects of the book that I found fascinating.

-When you read a book by Andy Weir, you just know that the world-building will be top notch from a science and engineering point of view, but this book surprised me by how societally deep it is: the harsh conditions of living in the moon turns the habitats into a petri dish of human interactions, and the exploration of this mini-society by the author is a deeply interesting thought experiment.
+When you read a book by Andy Weir, you just know that the world-building will be top notch from a science and engineering point of view, but this book surprised me by how societally deep it is: the harsh conditions of living in the Moon turns the habitats into a petri dish of human interactions, and the exploration of this mini-society by the author is a deeply interesting thought experiment.

 ### Project Hail Mary (Andy Weir)